Standards and Habits of Mind

 Magnet Standard 3: demonstrating the impact of individual and social actions and decisions on the community of life.

-- Communicating an understanding of how choices impact our environments
+- Communicating an understanding of how choices affect environments

-- Acting individually and collectively to positively impact our environments
+- Acting individually and collectively to positively affect our environments and increase community ownership for learning

 Habits of Mind as learning outcomes